IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 Women are already treated more favorably than men in the justice system, recommending that fewer women are sent to prison will likely result in even more men being sent to prison being _because they are men_.

-## Formal and Substantive Discrimination

-Formal discrimination is discrimination in laws and policy.

-Substantive discrimination occurs when prejudice or bias prevents the realisation of men’s rights, even when there is no formal discrimination.
-For example, gender-neutral partner violence laws may still disadvantage men because partner violence is broadly understood to be overwhelmingly female victims and male perpetrators.
-This can create a bias in police and social services which causes male victims to face additional barriers when seeking help and support.
-This impairs men's right to equal access to support services.

 ## Direct and indirect discrimination
 > It prohibits discrimination in law or in fact in any field regulated and protected by public authorities.[^13]